myoung-space-science/goats/README.md

 ## Usage Example: EPREM

+The [Energetic Particle Radiation Environment Module](https://github.com/myoung-space-science/eprem) (EPREM) simulates acceleration and transport of energetic particles throughout the heliosphere by modeling the focused transport equation on a Lagragian grid in the frame co-moving with the solar wind.
+It was the primary motivation for developing this package.

 The first thing we'll do is import the packages we need.

 * `pathlib` is the built-in package for working with system paths